We must phase out fossil fuels as quickly as humanly possible for a livable climate.

 Chart: Stephan Rahmstorf

 Warming is in overdrive.
 Like a broken record, global heat records are being repeatedly shattered, year after year.
 2016 was the hottest year, as were 2015 and 2014.
-2017 is on track to beat 2016.
+2017 comes in second.
 The El Nino weather pattern only partially explained this temperature surge.

 Sea level rise will swamp coastal cities.
 New research on sea level rise portends complete catastrophe if we do not slash fossil fuels now.
 James Hansen has warned that without “emergency cooperation among nations,” Greenland and Antarctica could melt ten times faster than formerly known, “resulting in sea level rise of at least 10 feet in as little as 50 years.”
 Irreversible ice-melt thresholds are being crossed now.
 It looks likely that we face 3-6 feet of sea-level rise this century, so we will have to move inland.
 This interactive map, shows the effects on Miami, from 1-10 feet.

 Oceanic threats await marine life.
 If we continue to dump CO2 into the atmosphere, the oceans will collapse.
 Recent research clearly shows that even if we could magically pull CO2 out of thin air in the future, it would still acidify our oceans, poisoning marine life (explained here and here).
-Ocean warming is causing two major threats to marine ecosystems: (1) coral bleaching (a major bleaching event is going on now), and (2) deoxygenation.
+Ocean warming is causing two major threats to marine ecosystems: (1) coral bleaching and (2) deoxygenation.
 Only dramatic emission reductions starting now will save the oceans.
 No ocean life, no us—it’s that simple.

 Methane “natural gas” use is a catastrophic bridge to climate tipping points.
 Its greenhouse gas impact is far stronger than previously realized: over 100-times more potent than CO2 when first released.
 In our climate emergency, what happens in the next decade that matters most.
 New research shows massive methane leakage across the US in recent years (coinciding with the fracking boom).
 So this methane increase matters a lot.
 All fossil fuels must be kept in the ground, methane included.